rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/AlabamaWhiteBBQSauce.rst

 Directions
 ----------

-1. In a medium bowl, whisk all of the ingredients together until smooth.
+1. Whisk all the ingredients together in a medium bowl until smooth.
 Transfer to a jar with a tight lid and refrigerate until ready to use, up to 1 week.
    Brush on chicken while grilling, or use with fish or other meat, or as a salad dressing or dip for fries.